 Richard J. Lynch, 67, has been a director since February 2014.
 Since September 2011, Mr. Lynch has served as the President of FB Associates, LLC, which provides advisory and consulting services at the intersection of technology, marketing and business operations.
-Mr. Lynch was the Executive Vice President and Chief Technology Officer for Verizon Communications between 2007 and 2011, and the Executive Vice President and Chief Technology Officer of Verizon Wireless and its predecessors from 1990 until 2007.
-Mr. Lynch has been at the forefront of wireless technology solutions and was responsible for the selection of CDPD, CDMA, EV-DO and LTE for use within the Verizon network.
-Building on these and other key technology decisions, Mr. Lynch has driven the introduction of key innovative products and services into the marketplace.
-Mr. Lynch is a Life Fellow of the Institute of Electrical and Electronic Engineers and has been awarded patents in the field of wireless.
+Mr. Lynch was the Executive Vice President and Chief Technology Officer of Verizon Communications between 2007 and 2011, and the Executive Vice President and Chief Technology Officer of Verizon Wireless and its predecessors from 1990 until 2007.
+Mr. Lynch has been at the forefront of wireless technology decisions, Mr. Lynch has driven the introduction of Key innovative products and services into the marketplace.
+Mr. Lynch is a Life Fellow of the Institute of Electrical and Electronic Engineers and has been awarded patents in the field of wireless communications.

-communications.
 He has served as a member of the Board of Directors, Chairman of the Nominating and Corporate Governance Committee and a member of the Compensation Committee of Ruckus Wireless, Inc. since March 2012; and a member of the Board of Directors and Compensation, Nominating and Governance Committee of BlackBerry Limited since February 2013.
 From November 2010 to November 2013, Mr. Lynch served as Chairman of the Board of Directors and a member of the Nominating and Corporate Governance Committee of TranSwitch Corp.
 Mr. Lynch also serves as a member of the Board of Directors of three privately held companies.
 He has also sat on the boards of numerous industry organizations, including the GSM Association and the CDMA Development Group, and as a member of the Federal Communications Commission Technical Advisory Committee and Communications Security Reliability and Interoperability Council.
 For his leadership in the early years of wireless data, Mr. Lynch was honored with the President's Award by the Cellular Telecommunications Industry Association.
 He has also been inducted into the Wireless History Foundation's Hall of Fame.
 Mr. Lynch is a graduate of Lowell Technological Institute (now University of Massachusetts) where he received Bachelor of Science and Master of Science degrees in electrical engineering.
 He has also completed post-graduate work at the Wharton School of the University of Pennsylvania and the Johnson School of Management at Cornell University.
 Among other qualifications, Mr. Lynch brings to the Board executive leadership experience, including from his service as chief technology officer of Verizon and its predecessor companies, along with his deep technology expertise and understanding of advanced technology.